 VOCAB

-Media Words for Younger Kids (Grades K–3)
+Vocabulary Words for (Grades K–3)

 Evidence – proof that something is true or false